C0deWiser/workflow/README.md

 model, that holds information about transition performer, source and target states and a context, if it were provided.

-Sometimes you may need to eager load the latest transition:
+Sometimes you may need to eagerly load the latest transition:

 ```php
 Article::query()->withLatestTransition();